0xpr03/service-daemon/README.md

 - First Run: After this you run the program, which will setup the root account and print the login credentials. `cargo run --release` or run the executable in target/release/service-daemon
 - Setup 2FA: Now you login with those credentials and setup TOTP (for example andOTP, google authenticator, 1Password)
 - To run SD on system startup in systemd (*nix) you can use the provided `service-daemon.service` file, edit paths accordingly and move it to /etc/systemd/systemd.
 Now run `systemctl daemon-reload` to reload systemd config.
 Then `systemctl enable service-daemon.service` to enable auto-start and `systemctl start service-daemon.service` to run it now.
+- You can verify your config with the `configtest` subcommand.

 ### Building